skypeter1/DataDogEventsPost/README.md

 This is a service that takes Loggly's API Alert Endpoints and post it as events to DataDog.

-The project is built using Nodejs, Express and Mocha
+The project is built using Nodejs, Express and Mocha.

+It has a simple endpoint http://localhost/datadog that receives the JSON objects sent by the Loggly's alert and parse it to send an event to DataDog

 ## Requirements